Top of main content

 At HSBC, we offer both single and joint life insurance online.

 HSBC Life Insurance is provided by HSBC Life (UK) Limited.
-Terms, conditions, limitations, exclusions and eligibility criteria apply.
+As with all insurance policies, terms and conditions, exclusions, and limitations apply.
+Please refer to your policy for more details.

-If you’re unsure whether a joint or individual life insurance policy is right for you, you can also chat to one of our financial advisers.
-They’ll spend time getting to know your situation and recommend a policy, and level of cover, that's right for you.
+If you’re unsure whether to choose single or joint insurance, you can talk to one of our protection advisers.
+They’ll spend time getting to know your situation and then recommend a competitive policy that's right for you from our hand-picked list of providers.